-Welcome to Shrewsbury Colleges Group Alumni page.
-Alumni are former students of both Shrewsbury College (formally Shrewsbury College of Arts & Technology) and Shrewsbury Sixth Form College, which officially merged on 1 August, 2016, creating Shrewsbury Colleges Group.
+Welcome to our Alumni page, for former students of both Shrewsbury College and Shrewsbury Sixth Form College, which officially merged on 1 August, 2016, creating Shrewsbury Colleges Group.
 The alumni has been established to help you keep in touch with what the College can offer you, even after you have left.
 It also helps us to inspire the next generation of students by sharing your stories.
 If you are an ex-student of Shrewsbury Colleges Group and have not yet joined we would be delighted to hear from you.
 We offer special benefits and discounts to our members!

 Benefits of joining include:

 - The facility for you to advertise jobs, Apprenticeships and work-experience opportunities to students - free of charge

 - Updates via e-newsletters with news of past pupils, events to attend and exclusive offers

 - 10% off at our outstanding Origins Restaurant and our professional hair and beauty salon, Evolve

 - £10 per month gym membership at our London Road Gym (a saving of £16 per month)